Legislative Bill Tracking Latest Update November 4, 2019

 Illinois Noxious Weed Law

-A topic of discussion at the upcoming January 28, 2019 UCCI Membership meeting will be the Illinois Noxious Weed Law, Administrative Provisions and Forms.
-In anticipation of that discussion, we are pleased to provide for your review the following references/information:
+A topic of discussion at the January 28, 2019 UCCI Membership meeting was the Illinois Noxious Weed Law, Administrative Provisions and Forms.
+As a follow-up to that discussion, we are pleased to provide for your review the following references/information:

 SCOTUS Rules Against Unions ...
 Janus vs AFSCME Council 31